conordavidson/access/README.md

 ## Configuration

-A callback can be registered with the default `guarantee` export.
+A callback can be registered with the default `access` export.
 This callback will be called anytime a fallback is returned.

 A typical usecase for this is to send a message to some error tracking software signaling that a CMS or some other remote server is no longer returning data in a shape that we expected.
 See the example below: